-Dog vaccination coverage for free-roaming dogs was estimated from the proportion of dogs counted after the vaccination campaign that were marked by vaccinators.
+Dog vaccination coverage for free-roaming dogs was estimated from the proportion of dogs counted after the vaccination campaign that was marked by vaccinators.

 Time-Series Analysis

 Any variable that is measured across time is potentially influenced by earlier observations, which is a key aspect of time-series analysis (autocorrelation).
-Time-series models use previous observations as the foundation for forecasting future behavior in order to take advantage of these linkages.
+Time-series models use previous observations as the foundation for forecasting future behavior to take advantage of these linkages.
 This is the significant difference between time-series analysis and conventional statistical tests for assessing change, such as regression analysis, which relies on variation in independent variables to explain changes in the outcome34.
 To determine the trend of rabies cases, two time-series forecasting models were used: the auto-regressive integrated moving average (ARIMA) and the auto-regressive integrated moving average with explanatory factors (ARIMAX).

-As the primary outcome variable for rabies cases are influenced by past reported cases, we chose the ARIMA model (time-series events).
+As the primary outcome variable for rabies cases is influenced by past reported cases, we chose the ARIMA model (time-series events).
 The ARIMA model is a data-focused, exploratory technique that enables the user to construct an appropriate model based on the data's actual structure.
 This model attempts to extract regional trends while filtering out high-frequency noise from the data and assumes a linear correlation between the time series values35.
 By updating the model to forecast the system's future state based on current occurrences, ARIMA models have the advantage of being able to adapt to dynamically oriented systems that change over time.
 The R package "forecast" was used to run the ARIMA model for this study36.